honojs/website/index.md

 # Hono

 Hono - _**\[炎\] means flame🔥 in Japanese**_ - is a small, simple, and ultrafast web framework for the Edges.
-It works on any JavaScript runtime: Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, AWS Lambda, and Node.js.
+It works on any JavaScript runtime: Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Netlify, Lagon, AWS Lambda, and Node.js.

 Fast, but not only fast.